Consular Processing Attorney in Fort Myers

 - You will receive your green card 45 days after your arrival.

-Learn How Our Fort Myers Immigration Lawyer Can Help
+How Our Fort Myers Immigration Attorneys Facilitate Consular Processing

 You do not want to leave the U.S. without fully consulting with an experienced attorney to inform you of all the risks and possibilities that can happen at the U.S. consular post.
 Hurtado Immigration Law Firm can advise you as to whether you can adjust status or must process through a U.S. consulate.